Strength Training for Wrestlers 2026: The Best Exercises & Training Plan for More Power on the Mat

 3. Neglecting neck training: A strong neck is mandatory – not a bonus.

-The right gear for strength training
+The right equipment for strength training

 Conclusion: Stronger wrestler = better wrestler